 - Cost centres and work types

-- Employee self-service superannuation
+- Employee self-service and superannuation

 Employment Hero Payroll has over 45 built-in modern awards.
 If your employees are submitting timesheets and covered by an award, Employment Hero Payroll can automatically allocate the appropriate entitlements for overtime, work types and more.